-The school recognises that children move between independent and maintained schools.
-Therefore, the school ensures that the national curriculum is incorporated into, but does not limit, our teaching.
+The Nursery recognises that children move between independent and maintained Nurseries.
+Therefore, the Nursery ensures that the national curriculum is incorporated into, but does not limit, our teaching.

-The school aims to offer all children a broad and balanced curriculum to enable them to reach their full potential and to prepare them for a fulfilling adult life in modern Britain, ensuring that all children can function properly as adult citizens in the wide society.
-The School aims to prepare children for engagement with public institutions and society at both national and local level; and for civic responsibilities and contact with a wide range of members of society in England.
-The school's aims, ethos and values encourage respect for other people and pay particular attention to the protected characteristics set out in the Equality Act 2010.
-Children are taught respect and tolerance throughout daily school life and in every lesson and activity in which they take part, and are encouraged to respect all, regardless of gender, age, race, religion or belief, ability or disability.
+The Nursery aims to offer all children a broad and balanced curriculum to enable them to reach their full potential and to prepare them for a fulfilling adult life in modern Britain, ensuring that all children can function properly as adult citizens in the wide society.
+The Nursery aims to prepare children for engagement with public institutions and society at both national and local level; and for civic responsibilities and contact with a wide range of members of society in England.
+The Nursery's aims, ethos and values encourage respect for other people and pay particular attention to the protected characteristics set out in the Equality Act 2010.
+Children are taught respect and tolerance throughout daily Nursery life and in every lesson and activity in which they take part, and are encouraged to respect all, regardless of gender, age, race, religion or belief, ability or disability.